-- assist the Board in determining the broad policy for executive and senior management remuneration, and oversee the Bank's remuneration philosophy; - ensure alignment of the remuneration strategy/ philosophy and policy with Mercantile's business strategy, risk and reward, desired culture, shareholders' interests and commercial wellbeing; - assist the Board in the consideration of performance-related incentive schemes, performance criteria and measurements, including allocations in terms of the Conditional Phantom Share Plan (CPSP) and other long-term awards; - assist the Board in reviewing CEO performance against set management and performance criteria, and: - recommend guaranteed and performancebased individual remuneration, including CPSP and other long-term award allocations of the Deputy CEO and Company Secretary; - ensure full disclosure of Directors' remuneration in the Integrated Annual Report on an individual basis, giving details of earnings, long-term awards, restraint payments and other benefits.
-There are no designated prescribed officers other than the Executive Directors; and - approve guaranteed and performance-based individual remuneration, including CPSP and other long-term award allocations of senior management; and - assist the Board in reviewing the Non-Executive Directors' fees.
+- assist the Board in determining the broad policy for executive and senior management remuneration, and oversee the Bank's remuneration philosophy; - ensure alignment of the remuneration strategy/philosophy and policy with Mercantile's business strategy, risk and reward, desired culture, shareholder's interests and commercial wellbeing; - assist the Board in the consideration of performancerelated incentive schemes, performance criteria and measurements, including allocations in terms of the Conditional Phantom Share Plan (CPSP) and other long-term awards; - assist the Board in reviewing CEO performance against set management and performance criteria, and: - recommend guaranteed and performance-based individual remuneration, including CPSP and other long-term award allocations for the Deputy CEO and Company Secretary;

+- ensure full disclosure of Directors' remuneration in the Integrated Annual Report on an individual basis, giving details of earnings, long-term awards, restraint payments and other benefits.
+There are no designated Prescribed Officers other than the Executive Directors; and - approve guaranteed and performance-based individual remuneration, including CPSP and other long-term award allocations for senior management; and - assist the Board in reviewing the Non-Executive Directors' fees.